Chyna: Television and film

 Laurer appeared on The Howard Stern Show in 2000, where she claimed she "made [an ass] out of [her]self."
-She also appeared in 3rd Rock from the Sun as Janice, a police officer who briefly dated Harry Solomon, and in several Stacker 2 commercials.
+She acted in three episodes of 3rd Rock from the Sun as Janice, a police officer who briefly dated main character Harry Solomon.
+She also filmed several commercials for nutritional supplement Stacker 2.
 She was a presenter at the MTV Video Music Awards.

 In 2001, she was a guest on a special celebrity edition of Fear Factor.
 She lost in the final round of the competition to Coolio.
 She provided her voice for stop-motion animation renditions of herself in Celebrity Deathmatch and Gary & Mike.
-The next year, she was reportedly up for a part in Terminator 3: Rise of the Machines, but lost the role to Kristanna Loken.
-She hosted of Robot Wars: Grand Champions in 2002, and appeared on the celebrity game show Hollywood Squares in 2003.
+The next year, she was reportedly considered for a part in Terminator 3: Rise of the Machines, but lost the role to Kristanna Loken.
+She hosted Robot Wars: Grand Champions in 2002, and appeared on the celebrity game show Hollywood Squares in 2003.

 Laurer appeared as Lulu in Sevendust's music video for the song "Enemy" in 2003.

 In early 2005, she debuted on The Surreal Life with housemates Da Brat, Jane Wiedlin, Adrianne Curry, Christopher Knight, Marcus Schenkenberg and Verne Troyer.
 On the show, she drank heavily, appeared nude, and got into an argument with her ex, Sean Waltman.
 She remained friends with Adrianne Curry after the show and made a brief cameo on her reality show My Fair Brady.
 She also appeared on The Surreal Life: Fame Games, which began airing on VH1 in January 2007.
 Filming took place in April 2006 in Las Vegas.
 She was eliminated from the show in the seventh episode.

-Also in 2006, Laurer appeared in Just Another Romantic Wrestling Comedy and Illegal Aliens, the latter of which was the last movie featuring Anna Nicole Smith before her death.
+Also in 2006, Laurer appeared in Just Another Romantic Wrestling Comedy and Illegal Aliens, the latter of which was the last movie featuring Anna Nicole Smith.
 On Cristina's Court, a syndicated court-themed reality show, Laurer appeared in an episode originally airing July 14, 2007, in a civil dispute against a breeder of teacup chihuahuas.
 Judge Perez ruled in her favor and awarded her $4,000.